Broadcast status updates via SMS to your subscribers in 180+ countries using your Twilio account.

 SMS Identifier – Identifying text included with subscriber administration messages for new subscribers and subscribers requesting the manage subscription link.
 This text is not included with incident or maintenance notifications.

 Rate Limit – Limit the messages sent per hour for new subscribers and subscriber management.
-This limit does not apply to SMS notifications sent for incidents or maintenances.
+This limit does not apply to SMS notifications sent for incidents or maintenance.
 This setting helps to protect your account from being abused to send high rates of SMS messages.

 Disconnect Twilio